PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - Chunk World + JobSystem/Lecture/english.md

 }
 ```

 We purposefully make 2 separate functions for Schedule and Complete.
-We will explain this in a bit.
+This allows us to Schedule many chunks to draw and then Complete them all at once.
 Once the job is completed we know that the mesh data arrays are ready and we set the `m_mesh`'s data.

 Now we will instantiate the chunk through the `JobWorld` class, which will be the chunk manager.
 Paste in this boiler plate code.

 ```cs
 using UnityEngine;